 As expected, the spectrum scales as $k^3$ in the IR limit and becomes quasi-flat for sufficiently large values of $k$.
 The flatness is however distorted by acoustic oscillations resulting from the sub-Hubble evolution of modes.

 The above argument can be generalized.
-A cubic spectrum will be transformed to a flat spectrum under the following conditions: the relevant modes enters the Hubble horizon when $\omega=\omega_1>-1/3$ and exits the Hubble horizon when $\omega=\omega_2<-1/3$, where $\omega_1$ and $\omega_2$ fullfill \be \frac{1}{1+3\omega_1}-\frac{1}{1+3\omega_2}=\frac{3}{4}. \ee If any case agreeing with the previous conditions, the final spectrum will be flat and modulated by acoustic oscillations.
+A cubic spectrum will be transformed to a flat spectrum under the following conditions: the relevant modes enters the Hubble horizon when $\omega=\omega_1>-1/3$ and exits the Hubble horizon when $\omega=\omega_2<-1/3$, where $\omega_1$ and $\omega_2$ fulfill \be \frac{1}{1+3\omega_1}-\frac{1}{1+3\omega_2}=\frac{3}{4}. \ee In any case agreeing with the above conditions, the final spectrum will be flat and modulated by acoustic oscillations.